bbangert/beaker/beaker/docs/configuration.rst

 For example, to configure the ``cookie_expires`` option for Beaker sessions below, an appropriate entry in a `Pylons`_ INI file would be::

-    # Ironically, setting cookie_expires = true causes Beaker to omit the
+    # Setting cookie_expires = true causes Beaker to omit the
     # expires= field from the Set-Cookie: header, signaling the cookie
     # should be discarded when the browser closes.
     beaker.session.cookie_expires = true